Mukilkumar-SEC/Spam-detection/README.md

 # Spam-Detection

-Spam-Detector-AI is a Python package for detecting and filtering spam messages using Machine Learning models.
+Spam-Detection is a Python package for detecting and filtering spam messages using Machine Learning models.
 The package integrates with Django or any other project that uses python and offers different types of classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).
 Since version 2.1.0, two new classifiers have been added:
 Logistic Regression and XGBClassifier.